 I was born on March 23, 1956.
 I earned a Bachelor of Science degree in Journalism from Southern Illinois University at Edwardsville.
 I have been employed at Washington University in St. Louis since 1985, where I am a programmer analyst, and I occasionally teach classes on certain software programs.
 I married my wife Kathy in 2005.
 I have two sons, David and Michael, from a previous marriage and two stepdaughters, Mary and Laura.

 My interest in astronomy began in 1965.
-Although I was very interested in the Mercury and Gemini space programs while in grade school, it was Mariner 4's close-up images of Mars on July 14 of that year that hooked me on this hobby.
+Although I was very interested in the Mercury and Gemini space programs while in grade school, it was Mariner 4's close-up images of Mars that were shown on television on July 16 of that year that hooked me on this hobby.
 I received my first telescope, a 1.5-inch refractor, during Christmas of 1965, and spent the next two years observing the moon, which was about the only thing worth looking at with such a telescope.

 Seeing that I continued to show an interest in astronomy, my parents bought me a 6-cm Jason-Empire refractor in March of 1968.
 This scope was large enough for me to really enjoy the moon, as well as observe most of the planets and hundreds of deep sky objects.
 I have since purchased a 15-cm Criterion reflector (1973), 20x80 binoculars (1976), a 33-cm Coulter Odyssey reflector (1985), an Orion ShortTube 80, a 20-cm Celestron Newtonian reflector, an Orion Astroview 120, and a 20-cm Meade LX-200 GPS (2005).